navapbc/tf-ecs-example/docs/demo.md

 param --region us-east-1 --kms-key-alias ecs-example put /ecs-example-vpc/basic-app/BAR foo123456
 ```

-This will be stored encrypted. templates/vpc/iam.tf rules allow the cluster instance access to the KMS key it is encrypted with.
+This will be encrypted. [templates/vpc/iam.tf](../templates/vpc/iam.tf) rules allow the cluster instance access to the KMS key it is encrypted with.

-You can find your parameters in the SSM console:
+You can browse your parameters in the SSM console:
 https://console.aws.amazon.com/systems-manager/parameters?region=us-east-1

 ## Create your Service
-The configuration for your ECS service is here: [tf-deploy/myapp/main.tf](tf-deploy/myapp/main.tf)
+The configuration for your ECS service is here: [tf-deploy/myapp/main.tf](../tf-deploy/myapp/main.tf)

 Use the same bucket you did for your vpc and also change the "target_group_arn" value you captured earlier.